bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 * Android Lint and Android Unit Test steps must be inserted BEFORE the `Android Build` step to test your code and debug before building your build.
 * `Sign APK` step must be AFTER the `Android Build` step as this builds your project so that you have an apk ready to be signed with the `Sign APK` step.
 Make sure that this step is BEFORE any deploy step so that you can upload an authorized project."%}

+## Dependencies

+Luckily, our `Android Build` step, which is by default part of your deploy workflow, takes care of all the dependencies which you have listed in your `build.gradle` file and install them for your project.

 ## Test your project

 As you can see in the above Android workflows, the `Android Lint` and `Android Unit Test` steps are by default included in your workflow.